 - a.
-750 Square Feet or Less.
+Restaurants of 750 Square Feet or Less.
 Restaurants may have up to 500 square feet dedicated to playgrounds/children's equipment. - b.
-Greater than 750 Square Feet.
+Restaurants Greater than 750 Square Feet.
 Should the outdoor area exceed 500 square feet, it shall be considered a Family Entertainment Center for permit purposes. - 5.
 Outdoor Dining.
 For Outdoor Dining, refer to Section 15-2744, Outdoor Dining and Patio Areas. - 6.
 Nightclub / Dancing.
 Permitted in accordance with Section 15-2751, Restaurants with Alcohol Sales, Bars, Nightclubs, and Lounges. - 7.
 Parking.
-Parking for the dining area shall be calculated per the Restaurant standards while parking for the Entertainment area shall be determined per Article 24, Parking and Loading.
+Parking shall be determined per Article 24, Parking and Loading.